redsuperbat/me/markdown/posts/node-test-runner.md

 ---
 title: Why you might not need Jest anymore
-description: Node's new test runner comes with the essentials of testing making Jest obsolete in the majority of cases.
-This article goes through examples of when to use the node test runner instead of a library like jest
+description: Node’s built-in test runner covers the essentials, making Jest unnecessary in most cases.
+This article explores when to choose Node's test runner over libraries like Jest.
 languages:
   - Typescript
   - Javascript